mdg/pltgames-testoy/README.md

 Manual Test Sets
 ------

-Testoy provides syntactic sugar for definiting manual test sets.
+Testoy provides syntactic sugar for definiting manual test data sets.

 In this example, we want to test the thrice function.